cldershem/homelessgaffer/README.rst

   - fix redirect after password change fail

 - when on page 6 of listPages page 3 in pager is None?
-- fix title 'page' when reloading page from submission error
 - sometimes listPosts in wrong order
 - make admin redirect if not logged in..